Telegraph Island: Tourism

 The Musandam Peninsula is a popular tourist destination, with modern hotels in and around the town of Khasab and boat trips to the Elphinstone Inlet.
 Tourist dhows run day trips to Telegraph Island, tying up beside the island for a few hours while visitors can climb up the steps and visit the crumbling ruins of the repeater station and operators' quarters.
 However, changes in the tide of 2 to 3 ft can make it difficult to land passengers at certain times of day.
 Visitors may also swim and snorkel in the surrounding waters.
 The inlet is calm and sheltered, and it is possible to see dolphins swimming alongside the dhows that make their way to and from Khasab.

+Telegraph Island is currently undergoing a major tourism development project to build a multi-purpose hall, marine platform and mountain walkway.

 Cultural references

 In an episode of the fantasy television show Warehouse 13, titled "Around the Bend", aired on the Syfy Channel on 10 August 2010, a fictional military telegraph from the island is recognised by a character as causing "violent insanity".
 Agent Lattimer goes "around the bend" after tapping its lever.

-The island is featured in Telegraph Island: Jason Smiley Stewart – My Life Story, Volume 2, a novel loosely based on fact.